SuNaden/statsd-opentsdb-request/README.md

-  prefixTimer : Prefix for all timer metrics , prefixGauge : Prefix for all gauge metrics , prefixSet : Prefix for all set metrics , tagSet : Key/value store determining tags to be parsed, explained in detail below }
+  prefixTimer : Prefix for all timer metrics , prefixGauge : Prefix for all gauge metrics , prefixSet : Prefix for all set metrics , tags : Key/value store determining tags to be parsed, explained in detail below }
 ```